OPEC and allies to consider significant oil output cuts as coronavirus hits demand

 OPEC and its allies will consider making substantial oil production cuts to lift prices that have been battered by the coronavirus outbreak, Algeria's oil minister said on Tuesday, as ministers began arriving for talks in Vienna this week.

-The Organization of the Petroleum Exporting Countries and allies including Russia, a group known as OPEC+, have an existing deal in place to cut output from Jan.
+The group known as OPEC+ is expected to consider deepening its existing cuts by removing a further 1 million bpd, although Russia has so far proved reluctant to back that proposal despite a 20% fall in oil prices since the start of the year.
+The Organization of the Petroleum Exporting Countries, Russia and other producers already have a deal in place to cut output from Jan.
 1 by 2.1 million barrels per day (bpd), a figure that includes additional voluntary cuts by Saudi Arabia.
-But this has not been enough to counter the impact of the virus outbreak on China, the world's biggest oil importer, and around the world, as factories are disrupted, fewer people travel and other business slows, curbing demand for oil.

 Under the existing pact, OPEC and its allies agreed at the end of last year to cut 1.7 million bpd from the market while Saudi Arabia, OPEC's biggest producer, made voluntary additional cuts of 400,000 bpd.
 Offering some encouragement to those seeking to persuade Moscow to back further reductions, the vice-president of major Russian oil producer Lukoil, Leonid Fedun, said the proposal to cut up to 1 million bpd would be enough to balance the oil market and lift prices to $60 a barrel.

-The OPEC+ Joint Technical Committee (JTC) last month recommended an additional 600,000 bpd cut.
-But some producers increasingly believe that is not enough, prompting the proposals for the deeper 1 million bpd reduction.
-The JTC meets again on Tuesday to review market fundamentals, while a ministerial committee convenes on Wednesday at 1130 GMT.

-(Additional reporting by Rania El Gamal and Alex Lawler in Vienna, Vladimir Soldatkin in Brussels and Hamid Ould Ahmed in Algiers Writing by Edmund Blair Editing by David Goodman)
+(Additional reporting by Rania El Gamal and Alex Lawler in Vienna, Vladimir Soldatkin in Brussels and Hamid Ould Ahmed in Algiers Writing by Edmund Blair Editing by David Goodman and Dmitry Zhdannikov)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)